StefanTodoran/BlockScape/README.md

 </h1>

 ## About

-Escape the Down Under is a single player 3D voxel game with infinite random terrain generation.
+BlockScape is a single player 3D voxel game with infinite random terrain generation.
 The player finds themselves in a vast and dangerous alternate dimension, where resources and food are scarce.
-Can you manage to build a portal and escape the Down Under, or will you perish in this hellish world?
+Can you manage to build a portal and escape, or will you perish in this hellish world?

 ## Status

 Currently, some randomized terrain generation is implemented, but it is not the cave-like terrain the final version will have.
 Basic specular lighting works, but ambient occlusion needs to be added, as well as a proper lighting system.

 <div style="display: flex; flex-direction: row;">